10 Things to Know About Business Valuation

-The reason to obtain a business valuation typically falls under the following categories: transactions, tax reporting, financial reporting, and litigation.
-Examples of each category are as follows:
+The reasons to obtain a business valuation fall under the following categories:

-- Transactions: Exit planning, buy-sell agreements, financing, intellectual property
+- Transactions: Exit planning, buy-sell agreements, ESOPs, equity financing

 - Tax Reporting: Gift and estate tax, charitable donations, c-to-s conversions

-- Financial Reporting: Price allocations, goodwill impairment testing, portfolio valuations, derivatives
+- Financial Reporting: Purchase price allocations in acquisitions, goodwill impairment testing, portfolio valuations, derivatives

-- Litigation: Marital dissolutions, shareholder disputes, bankruptcy, economic damages, fraud
+- Litigation: Marital dissolutions, shareholder disputes, economic damages

 In addition to standards set by organizations such as the Institute of Business Appraisers (IBA) and American Society of Appraisers (ASA), qualified business appraisers follow the Uniform Standards of Professional Appraisal Practice (USPAP).
 This is recognized as the official source of appraisal standards in North America.
 Adherence to standards reinforces a business appraiser’s expertise and the credibility of his or her work.
 Appraisers who fail to perform their work in accordance with USPAP standards may be subject to criticism and may have difficulty defending their conclusions in litigation.

-Professionals in varying occupations may claim to be business appraisers, but only accredited business appraisers have the training and expertise needed to provide accurate and defensible business valuation reports.
-The Certified Business Appraiser (CBA) and Accredited Senior Appraiser (ASA) designations are the most prestigious in the business appraisal industry.
-They require more training and experience than the Certified Valuation Analyst (CVA) and Accredited in Business Valuation (ABV) designations.
+Professionals in varying occupations may claim to be business appraisers, but only accredited business appraisers have the training and expertise needed to provide defensible business valuation reports.
+There are several designations such as; the Accredited Senior Appraiser (ASA), Certified Business Appraiser (CBA), Certified Valuation Analyst (CVA), and the Accredited in Business Valuation (ABV) of the AICPA.

 8. What information is needed to perform a business valuation?

-The following documents are necessary to provide an accurate valuation: profit and loss statements, balance sheets and tax returns for the last four to five years; interim profit and loss statements and balance sheets for the current year; copies of any forecasts or projections.
-Other documents commonly requested include: information that describes the company’s services and/or products, list of significant assets and inventory, details of any liabilities, and reports by other professionals and consultants.
+The following documents are necessary to provide a credible valuation: financial statements for the last five years, interim financial statements and forecasts or projections.
+Other documents requested include information that describes the company’s services and/or products, operations, customers, suppliers and competitors.
+Any business planning materials including reports by consultants are also required.

 9. What else can owners use a business valuation for?

-Business valuations provide business owners with useful information such as where the risks are in their business, how the company’s financial performance compares to its peers, where the value of the business is coming from and ways to increase that value.
-Business owners commonly use business valuations as a tool to enhance the operational and financial performance of their companies.
+Valuations provide business owners with useful information relative to measuring risks and comparing financial performance to its peers.
+By identifying key value drivers, business owners can use valuations as a tool in long-term planning to enhance the operational and financial performance of their companies.

-Most certified business appraisers quote a project fee or an hourly rate, with outside expenses billed separately.
-Depending on the scope of the valuation, a valuation can cost anywhere from $5,000 to more than $20,000.
+Depending on the scope of the valuation, a business valuation can cost anywhere from $7,000 to more than $20,000.
 Most certified business appraisers quote a project fee.